en de

 Bloom has mini-lessons that focus on opening your mind.

 They could be centered around quotes, mantras, or personal subjects.
-It may only take a few minutes to complete each mindfulness exercise.
-Research has proved that mindfulness is a therapeutic technique that prevents emotional overstimulation.
+It only took me a few minutes to complete each mindfulness exercise.

 #5 Sleep section